embeddedk8/embeddedk8.github.io/content/posts/arduino-ide-build-process/index.en.md

 In a typical embedded development environment, the build process produces various artifacts (object files, binaries, maps, etc.), which are stored in a user-defined or default build directory.
 Knowing where these artifacts are located allows developers to:
-- see which source files are compiled and linked,
+- see which source files are compiled,
-- inspect intermediate and output files (e.g., `.o` or `.elf`) to diagnose build or linking issues.
+- inspect intermediate and output files (e.g., `.o` or `.elf`) to diagnose build or linking issues,
+- analyze additional information from `.map` file.

 In most embedded IDEs, the user also knows and can control where all linked libraries come from.